mayureshvaradkar/Excel_Projects/README.md

 # Excel_Projects
-Data analysis performed on Excel
+Data analysis performed on Excel.
+Various Techniques of Data Cleaning, Processing and Data Visualisation are used.
+Curated Insights.